tgruetzm/Owl-Sense/README.md

   4. Load the Owl Sense app on your phone.
   5. Connect to and configure the device, set a Continuous schedule and toggle the recorder On.
   6. Press Update and disconnect from the recorder.
   7. The red Record LED should flash indicating a recording is in progress.
+   An overview video can be found at https://owlsense.co/support

 ## Important Tips and Tricks
   1. The thumb screws are retained with a small o-ring.
 Pulling on the screws especially while turning can cause the o-ring to come off and get lost.